-by Kim Owens & Hilda Dunford (@OurBlindSide)
+Written November 2019 by Kim Owens & Hilda Dunford (@OurBlindSide)

-Many parents of children who are visually impaired or blind find it difficult to keep their children engaged in physical activities and sports.
+Many parents of children who are visually impaired or blind find it difficult to keep their kids engaged in physical activities and sports.
 Hilda and I are often asked: How do you keep your child active and safe?

 Hilda & Ashton:

 Ashton is eight years old and he was born blind.
-He has a condition called Septo Optic Dysplasia and it means the Optic nerve did not fully develop before he was born.
-Ashton has always been very cautious, his vision is much better in the left eye and he is very good at tilting his head and finding the little vision he has.
+He has a condition called Septo Optic Dysplasia which means the Optic nerve did not fully develop before he was born.
+Ashton has always been very cautious, his vision is much better in the left eye and he is very good at tilting his head and using the little vision he has.
 He picks up things and brings them very close to his eyes so he can see them better.
 He has learned how to read large contrasting print, but Braille seems to be a lot easier and he is getting much better at writing and reading with his fingers.

 Luckily, through an amazing organization called The National Ability Center (NAC), we heard of an Adaptive Family Ski Camp.
-I asked him if he wanted to try skiing and explained to him it wasn’t a team sport and no one would be running around or kicking balls around him or throwing anything at him.
-He agreed to try it, we signed up and as a family went to Park City and participated in this camp.
+I asked him if he wanted to try skiing and explained it wasn’t a team sport and no one would be running around or kicking balls around him or throwing anything at him.
+He agreed to try it, so we signed up and as a family went to Park City and participated in this camp.
 They had an adaptive ski instructor just for Ashton.
-She taught him how to get his skis on and she used a bamboo pole and explained to him how to stand up with the skis and hold on to the bamboo pole as they ski down the mountain.
+She taught him how to get his skis on and she used a bamboo pole and explained to him how to stand up with the skis and hold on to the pole as they skied down the mountain.
 I remember the very first time I saw him skiing down the mountain, I cried, my son who I thought would never be able to enjoy sports had found a sport he loved.
 He waved at me and yelled, “Hi Mom!”
 After seeing this, our entire family decided we needed to learn how to ski because this is Ashton’s favorite sport.
 We have all taken lessons from The NAC and have all learned how to Ski with Ashton.
 I’ve also learned we don’t need a bamboo pole, we could use a hula hoop or even his cane for him to hold onto.
 There are many ways we can help him to ski and to enjoy adaptive sports.

 The summer after the ski camp, we signed up for a Family Summer Camp by a reservoir.
 We slept in a yurt and also had the NAC instructors.
 They helped Ashton learn to use a paddleboard.
 He isn’t able to stand on the paddleboard but he enjoys sitting on it and holding the paddles.
 He loves just feeling the breeze and the freedom of floating in the reservoir in the middle of the mountains.
 I love that these experiences are teaching my son that he can do things.
 He can try all kinds of sports and he can enjoy them even if he has very little vision.
 The NAC has changed our lives and it has made such a difference in Ashton’s life.

 Children who are blind need to be given the same experiences and chances as children who are sighted.
 It is the only way we can teach them that they can do these things.
 I would’ve never known that Ashton could ski if I had never given him the chance to try.
 Skiing is now something we do as a family every year.
-Ashton has grown so much from the first time he skied when he was 5 until now.
+Ashton has grown so much from the first time he skied when he was five until now.
 I can’t wait to see how many more mountains he will climb or shred down as he gets older.

 Kim & Kai:

 He has always loved board sports.
-When he was 5 he was the first kid to drop in on the big skate ramp with his teenage brother and friends cheering him on.
+When he was five he was the first kid to drop in on the big skate ramp with his teenage brother and friends cheering him on.
 His antics earned him the nickname “no fear Kai.”
 As a young child, he played peewee basketball and loved to do “hardcore parkour” at our local park and gym.
 Oh, he loved his bike too, he would spend hours circling our neighborhood with friends.
 So, when vision loss struck we were all shocked.
 We had no experience with sight loss and therefore no network or experience to draw upon.
-At the beginning that was a scary, lonely space, but I see now that because we didn’t have anyone telling us “no” we simply let Kai lead the way.
+In the beginning that was a scary, lonely space, but I see now that because we didn’t have anyone telling us “no” we simply let Kai lead the way.

 His next goal is to try snowboarding.
 We live in flat, coastal Georgia, but Kai applied to attend a winter extreme camp in Colorado through Extreme Mobility Camps (XMO).
 He’s super excited about the opportunity.